The Hidden Cost of Pain Denial in Veterans

 4. Reduced Functionality

-Hidden pain often changes how Veterans move, sit, or act.
-Over time, those adjustments lead to muscle weakness, stiffness, and reduced quality of life.
+Hidden pain can alter movement, posture, and daily activity.
+Over time, these adjustments create stiffness, muscle weakness, and reduced quality of life.

 The Psychological Costs